The Injustice to Dou E

 Dou E Yuan, commonly translated as The Injustice to Dou E, and also known as Snow in Midsummer, is a Chinese zaju play written by Guan Hanqing (c.
 1241–1320) during the Yuan dynasty.
 The full Chinese title of the play is Gan Tian Dong Di Dou E Yuan, which roughly translates to The Injustice to Dou E that Touched Heaven and Earth.

-The story follows a child bride turned widow, Dou E, who is wrongly convicted of crimes by a corrupt court official for actions perpetrated by a rejected suitor, Zhang the mule.
+The story follows a child bride turned widow, Dou E, who is wrongly convicted of crimes by a corrupt court official for actions perpetrated by a rejected suitor, Zhang Lü'er.
 After her execution, three prophesied phenomena occur to prove her innocence, including blood raining from the sky, snow in June and a three-year drought.
-After a visit from the ghost of Dou E, her father eventually brings the corrupt court official, a doctor and Mule Zhang to justice, thereby vindicating his daughter.
+After a visit from the ghost of Dou E, her father eventually brings the corrupt court official, a doctor and Zhang to justice, thereby vindicating his daughter.

 Today, the phrase "snowing in June" is still widely used among Chinese speakers as a metaphor for a miscarriage of justice.
 The story has been repeatedly used and modified by later dramatists and remains one of Guan's most popular works.